RikMe/DIY_thermal_solar_battery/README.md

 - *There are many alternatives and different approaches.
 There is no single 'right' approach.*
 - *Always make sure to comply with local electrical legislation.*
 - *Always make sure to comply with good sanitary/plumbing practices (eg. overpressure valves, expansion vessels*
+- *Always take into account minimal temperatures to avoid legionella infections*

 ## Hardware
 - 'Dumb' electrical boiler (eg. Bulex SDC 200 V Tri)